LBB2005/green.games/games/ready-or-not/README.md

 ## Integration

-This game is part of the Green Games platform and focuses on AI readiness education for brand optimization.
+This game is part of the Green.Games platform and focuses on AI readiness education for brand optimization.

 ---